Teaching and Learning Resource Center

 Turnitin Syllabus Statement

 "Students at The Ohio State University are accountable for the integrity of the work they submit.
 Therefore, you should be familiar with the guidelines provided by the Committee on Academic Misconduct (COAM) and Section A of Ohio State's Code of Student Conduct in order to meet the academic expectations concerning appropriate documentation of sources.
 In addition, Ohio State has made Turnitin, a learning tool and plagiarism prevention system, available to instructors.
 For this class, you will submit your papers to Turnitin from Carmen.
-When grading your work, I will interpret the originality report, following Section A of Ohio State's Code of Student Conduct as appropriate.
+When grading your work, I will interpret the similarity Report following Section A of Ohio State's Code of Student Conduct as appropriate.
 For more information about Turnitin, please see the vendor's guide for students.
 Note that submitted final papers become part of the Ohio State database."

 Faculty may opt to not include papers in the Ohio State Turnitin database.
 Adapt this statement accordingly.